 Where do our members operate?

-ICMM members operate at 800 sites in more than 60 countries around the world.
+ICMM members operate at over 1200 sites in about seventy countries around the world.
 The sites displayed in the map below range from pre-feasibility exploration sites through mines under construction to operating or temporarily closed mines, refineries and smelters.
 In some areas a single dot represents multiple operations in a concentrated area.